benhartley/i3-github-notifications/README.md

 This is defaulted to /usr/local/bin in this repo

-Optionally, you can also set the polling frequency in [`./systemd/i3-github-notifications.timer`](./systemd/i3-github-notifications.timer).
-It defaults to once per minute.

-Optionally copy the systemd files into `/usr/lib/systemd/user`.

 Enable and start the timer for your user:

 ``` sh
 systemd --user {enable,start} i3-github-notifications.timer
 ```

+##### Optional stuff

+Optionally, you can also set the polling frequency in [`./systemd/i3-github-notifications.timer`](./systemd/i3-github-notifications.timer).
+It defaults to once per minute.

+Optionally copy the systemd files into `/usr/lib/systemd/user`.

+#### Finally

-Restart i3 and you should see a new section on your i3 bar that shows whether you have any pending GitHub notifications
+8. Restart i3 and you should see a new section on your i3 bar that shows whether you have any pending GitHub notifications